Featured

 In two decades the three-pointer went from a luxury to the center of gravity of NBA offense.
 Here's the rewiring, charted season by season.

-Numbers over noise · Est. 2026
+On air · Numbers over noise · Est. 2026

 Original, data-driven NBA analysis — explainers, tutorials, and deep-dives built on public data I pull and chart myself.
 No invented stats, no hot takes without a table behind them.